Radiation therapy for leukemia

 During your radiation treatment for leukemia, your doctors will monitor your blood counts regularly.
 If needed, we’ll provide therapies to stimulate your blood cell production and/or antibiotics to prevent or treat infection.

 We’ll also work with you to manage any radiation-induced side effects.
-Your care team will provide integrative oncology services like nutrition therapy, naturopathic medicine, pain management, oncology rehabilitation and mind-body medicine—all under one roof.
-These therapies can help to keep you strong so you can better tolerate treatment and maintain your quality of life.
+You will have access to supportive care services like nutrition therapy, naturopathic medicine, pain management, oncology rehabilitation and mind-body medicine—all under one roof.
+These therapies may help to keep you strong so you can better tolerate treatment and maintain your quality of life.